Risk factors for breast cancer: 1,3-Butadiene

 1,3-Butadiene is an environmental factor that can be found in air pollution and can be produced by combustion engines, as well as petroleum refineries.
 It is found in cigarette smoke and is also used in the making and processing of certain synthetic rubber products and fungicides.
-The National Toxicology Program has labeled 1,3-Butadiene as definite human carcinogen.
-The EPA has stated that people are mainly put in contact with this chemical through the means of simple inhalation.
+The US National Toxicology Program has labeled 1,3-Butadiene as definite human carcinogen.
+The US Environmental Protection Agency (EPA) has stated that people are mainly put in contact with this chemical through the means of simple inhalation.

 Mammographic density

 Mammographic density refers to the relative proportions of radiodense area compared to the radiolucent area on a mammogram, which is basically an x-ray of the breast.
 The radiodense area on a mammogram is white and is associated with ductal and lobular epithelium, connective tissue and fluid in the breast.
 The radiolucent area is dark gray or black and is associated with fat in the breast.
 High mammographic density is associated with a higher risk of developing breast cancer, but the reasons for this link are not certain and are being studied.
 Conversely, patients with very low mammographic breast density were found to hold a poorer prognosis irrespective of age, BMI and menopausal status.